-(Perceived) advantages and weaknesses of existing models of migrant children's integration

-Respondents did not encounter problems during their integration process.
-They had difficulties with the evaluation of the migration model as they had not been familiarized with existing practices, how it could look like or what they might receive.
+(Perceived) advantages and weaknesses of existing models of migrant children's integration with existing practices, how it could look like or what they might receive.
 Hence, when asked directly about integration efforts from the host society the opinion on the integration support was simply laconic, concluding with satisfaction on received support and aid after their arrival.